 It is a question of fact that after so many years, why suddenly the book received so much importance?
 It is because of the biopic that is streaming on Amazon Prime, called Shakuntala Devi, by Anu Menon.
 In the biopic, Shakuntala Devi (Vidya Balan) was shown to have talked about homosexuality openly.
-She was asked in a function that how she could write about homosexuality without being homosexual herself.
+She was asked in a function how she could write about homosexuality without being homosexual herself.
 There she replied, “Well, I haven’t killed anyone either but I’ve written a book called Perfect Murder.
 Actually, I got interested in homosexuality because my ex-husband was a homosexual.”

 The role of her husband, Paritosh Banerjee has been played by Jishu Sengupta.

 She also further added that she absolutely supports her husband as it is his choice.
 Although this was a fake message that she had revealed, this made her daughter Anupama Banerjee (Sanya Malhotra) uncomfortable and she rushed out of the place.
 Later she explains how she needed to make up the story to sell the book.
-This might be triggering for the queer people because without living experience sensitivity cannot be falsely imposed.
+This might be triggering for queer people because without living experience sensitivity cannot be falsely imposed.
 One can talk for or against her statement but no one can deny the iconic aura that presented with.

 The Book and Society

-Although the book has never been brushed aside, it was also never allowed to be in the limelight, which is another attempt of the society to put down the open and free-minded conversation about homosexuality.
+Although the book has never been brushed aside, it was also never allowed to be in the limelight, which is another attempt of society to put down the open and free-minded conversation about homosexuality.
 She talks that the only qualification she has to write the book is that she is a human being.

-Well, now when homosexuality is legally accepted, the society still finds it hard to digest the fact that two men or two women can share homosexual interest and live happily ever after like the fairy tales.
+Well, now when homosexuality is legally accepted, society still finds it hard to digest the fact that two men or two women can share homosexual interests and live happily ever after like the fairy tales.
 But our fairy tales taught us about the love stories between the prince and the princess.
-This has been rooted deeply in our mind from the childhood that we tend to discard any other forms of sexuality and consider that only heterosexuality is normal.
+This has been rooted deeply in our mind from childhood that we tend to discard any other forms of sexuality and consider that only heterosexuality is normal.

 Therefore, it is high time how we need to appreciate the great icon that dared to come up with her views on a taboo that was almost like a revolution.
-She has lived her life on her own and never allowed the influential statements from others and the society to change the way she looked at her life.
+She has lived her life on her own and never allowed the influential statements from others and society to change the way she looked at her life.
 This is why the book became once more a great point to talk about even after so many days of its publication.